 Get a large pan of water boiling to cook the pasta in.
 Add a couple of generous pinches of salt.

 To fry the bacon, use a deep-sided frying pan or cast iron casserole pot, as you will need enough space to stir together the pasta to thicken the sauce at the end.
 In the pan, heat a glug of olive oil and place over a medium heat.
 When the oil is hot, add the diced pancetta and fry until lightly caramelised.
 Turn the heat to low and add the chopped garlic, along with a pinch of cracked black pepper.
 Cook gently for 2 minutes, being careful not to burn the garlic, then remove from the heat and set aside.

 Add the spaghetti to the boiling water and cook for 2 minutes less than it says on the packet's instructions.
 This is because after draining the pasta we're going to heat it again as we make the sauce, so it'll continue to cook.

-While the pasta is cooking, start to prepare for the sauce; place the eggs into a jug or bowl and add most of the finely grated parmesan (leaving some for garnish at the end), along with a small pinch of sea salt.
+While the pasta is cooking, start to prepare for the sauce; place the eggs into a jug or bowl and add most of the parmesan and pecorino (leaving a little for garnish at the end), along with a small pinch of sea salt.